-There are two gradient areas.
+There are actually two gradient areas.
 Think of it as a huge sphere cut into two halves.
-One half rests on top of the Y-axis plane, and the other half sits directly beneath it.
+One half rests on top of the Y axis plane, and the other half sits directly beneath it.

 If you want the Gradient Backdrop to blend everywhere with no sharp color change, make the Sky Color and Ground Color the same.

 The camera is always positioned right in the center of the sphere.
 Thus, if you move the camera, the Gradient Backdrop will always look the same.
 However, if you rotate the camera, you will see the various colors.